Last Modified: 8 June 2026

 9.8 The Supplier may increase the Fees relating to the Services in the following circumstances:

-(a) on an annual basis, with effect from each anniversary of the date of signature of the applicable Statement of Work in line with the percentage increase in the Retail Prices Index in the preceding twelve (12) month period;
+(a) on an annual basis, with effect from each anniversary of the date of signature of the applicable Order Form in line with the percentage increase in the Retail Prices Index in the preceding twelve (12) month period;

 (b) at any time, in line with any increases imposed upon the Supplier by third party suppliers related to the Services; and